Code-Institute-Submissions/zemaciel-project-02_FebResub/README.md

 ### Heading
 The heading contains the title of the page and an icon.
 This section is not modified during the game.
-In small-screen devices, the icon is not displayed.

 ### Game Area
 This section contains the quiz itself.
 It is constituted of the following: